Vancouver-KDD/book-study/06-system-design-interview/01-scale-from-zero-to-millions-of-users/dave-ch01-scale-from-zero-to-millions-of-users.md

 ```

 ```
-It serves as a buffer and distributes asynchronous requests.
+It distributes asynchronous requests. (비동기 요청 분산화)

-The basic architecture of a message queue is simple.
+Basic Architecture
- - Input services(called producers/publishers) -> create messages -> publish them to a message queue.
+ - Input services(called producers/publishers):  create messages -> publish them to a message queue.
- - Other services or servers(called consumers/subscribers) -> connect to the queue -> perform actions defined by the messages.
+ - Other services or servers(called consumers/subscribers): connect to the queue -> perform actions defined by the messages.
 The model is shown in Figure 1-17.
 ```
 ![fg1-17](image_dave/fg1-17.jpg)

+#### Benefits for Message queue
 ```
-🙌 Decoupling makes the message queue a preferred architecture for building a scalable and reliable application.
+📧 Message queue  -> 🙌 Decoupling -> 👍 Scalable and Reliable Application

+Why?
-With the message queue, the producer can post a message to the queue when the consumer is unavailable to process it.
+With the message queue,
+1. The Producer can post a message to the queue / when the Consumer is unavailable.
-The consumer can read messages from the queue even when the producer is unavailable.
+2. The Consumer can read messages from the queue / when the Producer is unavailable.

- case:
+ (Example)
    - your application supports photo customization, including cropping, sharpening, blurring, etc.
    - Those customization tasks take time to complete.
    (In Figure 1-18, web servers publish photo processing jobs to the message queue)